 There are three main areas used by the children throughout each day.
 These are the Woodlands room, Sweethills room and the Garden.
 You can find out more about these play spaces below.

-This is the main play space within the preschool.
+This is the main play space within the pre-school.
 The children are dropped off and collected from this room and it is where their key group area is located.
 Every child belongs to a key group and this is represented by a green tent.
 The children can leave their drinks bottles and comforters in this area.
 At certain times of the day the children come together in their key groups and take part in small group activities, discussing emotions, plans for the day, special events and doing fun letters and sounds games.
-The woodlands room provides other main areas of play such as playdough, a role play area, creative area, mark making table and little life resources (such as bricks and trains).
-This is the room the children have their snack and lunch in.
+The Woodlands room provides other main areas of play such as playdough, a role play area, creative area, mark making table and little life resources (such as bricks and trains).
+This is the room the children eat their snack and lunch.

 The Woodlands room leads onto the spacious garden.
 The garden has set resources which are always available to the children, such as the water area, sensory walkway, playhouse, mud kitchen, ‘let’s get physical’ area and the bug and investigation area.
 Children’s brains often work better when outside and the benefits of learning outside are strongly promoted in the Pre-school’s ethos.
 Therefore, the children can access the outside area throughout the day, all year around.
 They are provided with all-in-one weather suits to help keep them warm and dry during wet and cold weather.
 However, the welfare of the children is paramount and during extreme heat or extreme cold, access to the garden may be limited.
 See the adverse weather policy for more details.